Harwich Lifeboat Station: 1821: first station

-The first lifeboat at Harwich was called Braybrooke, and it was first stationed there in 1821.
-It was named in honour of Richard Griffin, 2nd Baron Braybrooke, Lord Lieutenant of Essex.
+A lifeboat was first stationed at Harwich in 1821, and was named Braybrooke, in honour of Richard Griffin, 2nd Baron Braybrooke, Lord Lieutenant of Essex.
 The lifeboat was financed by the Essex Lifeboat Association, but no funds were available for a boathouse, so the Braybrooke was moored in the harbour.
 On the Suffolk side of the estuary at Landguard Fort there was a second lifeboat, the Orwell, which was eventually sold and converted to a yacht.
-The Harwich lifeboat had ceased operations by 1825, and the Braybrooke's fate is unknown.
+The Harwich lifeboat had ceased operations by 1843, and the fate of the Braybrooke is unknown.

 1875–1917: second station and closure

-After the passenger steamship SS Deutschland was wrecked on Kentish Knock on 6 December 1875, it was decided that another lifeboat was needed at Harwich.
-A new boathouse was built at Timberfields in 1876 and a lifeboat called Springwell arrived in January 1876.
-The New lifeboat was 35 feet long by 9 feet wide and was self-righting.
+Following the wreck of the passenger steamship SS Deutschland on Kentish Knock on 6 December 1875, local appetite for a Harwich lifeboat was much increased.
+No time was wasted.
+On 6 January 1876, just one month after the loss of the Deutschland, and following a visit to Harwich by the RNLI Inspector of Lifeboats, a meeting of the RNLI committee of management resolved to establish a station at Harwich.
+Within the month, a new 35-foot self-righting 'Pulling and Sailing' (P&S) lifeboat was dispatched, towed from the River Thames to the station free of charge, by the steamship Lord Alfred Paget.
+The carriage and equipment were also freely transported by the Great Eastern Railway.

+On 24 February 1876, it was recorded that a lease, at a nominal annual rent, had been granted by Her Majesty's Principal Secretary of State for War, for the site at Timberfields (now on Angelgate), for a proposed lifeboat house costing £247.

+Funding for the lifeboat, and its carriage and equipment, was provided by a gift from Miss Burmester of London.
+At a ceremony on 7 September 1876, the lifeboat was paraded through the town, the station was officially opened, and after a service by Rev. S. Farman, the lifeboat was named Springwell in accordance with the donor's wishes.

 The Springwell remained at Harwich from 1876 until 1881 and was credited with saving the lives of 61 people, 23 of which had been saved during the launch to the barque Pasithea of Liverpool on 16 February 1883.